Lisa Cole (politician)

 Lisa K. Cole is an American politician.
 She has been a member of the Nevada Assembly since 2024.
 A member of the Republican Party, she was elected in the 2024 Nevada Assembly election.
-In 2022, Cole graduated from law school.
+In 1996, she graduated from Allegheny College with a bachelor's degree in environmental science.
+In 2022, Cole graduated from Mitchell Hamline School of Law.
 She is a lawyer and the vice president of a small business.